-In the Labyrinth of Art.
-The Gift Album.
+In the Maze of Art.
+A Gift Album.
 The Unknown Life of Masterpieces from the Sphinx to 'The Scream'

 Following whimsical routes from Paris to Tahiti, from Stonehenge to Malta and the Tonga Islands, from Madrid to the Caribbean, from Los Angeles to Naumburg, art historian Gloria Fossi has gathered captivating stories about great and small masterpieces of world...

 art.
-In her book, she invites the reader to repeat this journey in the footsteps of both world-famous and nameless artists from prehistoric times to the present day.
+In her book, she invites the reader to retrace this journey in the footsteps of both world-renowned and unnamed artists from all eras, from prehistoric times to the present day.
 Whose face does the Great Sphinx in Giza bear?
 How did Walt Disney draw inspiration from medieval art to create his iconic cartoons?
-What prompted Munch to leave an exclamatory message on his painting 'The Scream': 'Only a madman could draw such a thing!'?
-In her witty sketches, Gloria Fossi, with broad scholarly and cultural erudition and great affection for the heroes of her stories, outlines a large picture—or rather, a map—of her art historical research, showcasing her incredible gift for storytelling.
-The stories of masterpieces come to life before our eyes—a single small detail, which most museum visitors overlook, can spark others in a whimsical chain of associations.
-Magnificent illustrations allow readers to examine famous works of art in the smallest details, enticing them into the mysterious labyrinth called art.
-This book is a true thread of Ariadne for those just beginning to learn to analyze art.
-Using individual works as examples, the author demonstrates how the same image can be interpreted differently depending on sociopolitical and cultural contexts.
-Gloria Fossi is an art historian, a living classic of art studies, a writer and art traveler, and the author of the official guide to the Uffizi Gallery.
+What prompted Munch to leave a piercing message on his famous painting 'The Scream': 'Only a madman could paint such a thing!'?
+In her witty essays, Gloria Fossi, with her broad scientific and cultural erudition and great affection for the heroes of her stories, sketches a comprehensive picture or, better said, a map of her art historical research, demonstrating an astonishing gift for storytelling.
+The stories of masterpieces are born before our eyes—just one small detail, unnoticed by most museum visitors, can spark a chain of associations.
+Magnificent illustrations allow readers to examine famous works of art in minute detail, drawing them into the mysterious maze called art.
+This book is a true thread of Ariadne for those who are just beginning to learn how to analyze art.
+Through individual works, the author shows how the same image can be interpreted differently depending on sociopolitical and cultural contexts.
+Gloria Fossi is an art historian, a living classic of art history, a writer, and an art traveler, the author of the official guide to the Uffizi Gallery.

 Following whimsical routes from Paris to Tahiti, from Stonehenge to Malta and the Tonga Islands, from Madrid to the Caribbean, from Los Angeles to Naumburg, art historian Gloria Fossi has gathered captivating stories about great and small masterpieces of world art.
-In her book, she invites the reader to repeat this journey in the footsteps of both world-famous and nameless artists from prehistoric times to the present day.
+In her book, she invites the reader to retrace this journey in the footsteps of both world-renowned and unnamed artists from all eras, from prehistoric times to the present day.
 Whose face does the Great Sphinx in Giza bear?
 How did Walt Disney draw inspiration from medieval art to create his iconic cartoons?
-What prompted Munch to leave an exclamatory message on his painting 'The Scream': 'Only a madman could draw such a thing!'?
-In her witty sketches, Gloria Fossi, with broad scholarly and cultural erudition and great affection for the heroes of her stories, outlines a large picture—or rather, a map—of her art historical research, showcasing her incredible gift for storytelling.
-The stories of masterpieces come to life before our eyes—a single small detail, which most museum visitors overlook, can spark others in a whimsical chain of associations.
-Magnificent illustrations allow readers to examine famous works of art in the smallest details, enticing them into the mysterious labyrinth called art.
-This book is a true thread of Ariadne for those just beginning to learn to analyze art.
-Using individual works as examples, the author demonstrates how the same image can be interpreted differently depending on sociopolitical and cultural contexts.
-Gloria Fossi is an art historian, a living classic of art studies, a writer and art traveler, and the author of the official guide to the Uffizi Gallery.
+What prompted Munch to leave a piercing message on his famous painting 'The Scream': 'Only a madman could paint such a thing!'?
+In her witty essays, Gloria Fossi, with her broad scientific and cultural erudition and great affection for the heroes of her stories, sketches a comprehensive picture or, better said, a map of her art historical research, demonstrating an astonishing gift for storytelling.
+The stories of masterpieces are born before our eyes—just one small detail, unnoticed by most museum visitors, can spark a chain of associations.
+Magnificent illustrations allow readers to examine famous works of art in minute detail, drawing them into the mysterious maze called art.
+This book is a true thread of Ariadne for those who are just beginning to learn how to analyze art.
+Through individual works, the author shows how the same image can be interpreted differently depending on sociopolitical and cultural contexts.
+Gloria Fossi is an art historian, a living classic of art history, a writer, and an art traveler, the author of the official guide to the Uffizi Gallery.

 Be the first to know about our current discounts, offers and new products!